Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-31. Once the upload folder has been copied over, rename the "upload" folder to "osTicket"
+31. Once the 'upload' folder has been copied over, rename the 'upload' folder to 'osTicket.'
 </p>

 <p>